 Step 9.
 Keep your source code under Version Control

-Refer to the section Version Control with PyCharm for details.
+Refer to the section Version control for details.